Cable Straight Back Seated Row

 • Do lats also work in this movement?

-Yes, lats contribute significantly during the pull.
+Yes, the lats contribute significantly during the pull.

 • Should I lean back hard?